do-mpc/do-mpc/documentation/source/index.rst

 Next steps
 **********
-We suggest you start by skimming over the selected examples below to get an first impression of the above mentioned features.
+We suggest you start by skimming over the selected examples below to get a first impression of the above mentioned features.
 A great further read for interested viewers is the `getting started: MPC`_ page, where we show how to setup **do-mpc** for the robust control task of a triple-mass-spring system.
 A state and parameter moving horizon estimator is configured and used for the same system in `getting started: MHE`_.

+For those of you interested in developing NMPC solutions for a real laboratory test case or for a pilot plant, we recommend having a look at our real-time **do-mpc** features.
+This allows you to design and test the platform in an asynchronous environment, using an OPCUA server-client structure, which is easily translatable to real applications.
+We offer an example based on the polymerization reactor model in `getting started: Real-time MPC`_.

 .. _`getting started: MPC`: getting_started.ipynb
 .. _`getting started: MHE`: mhe_example.ipynb
+.. _`getting started: Real-time MPC`: rt_example.ipynb

 To install **do-mpc** please see our `installation instructions`_.